 A business associate agreement (BAA) is a contract between a healthcare organization and a business associate that provides services or products.
 A business associate is defined as any company or entity working with the healthcare provider who may have access to patient health information.
-Companies that can be business associates include CPAs, lawyers, consultants, claims administrators, pharmacy benefit managers, IT professionals and a range of other companies.
-In addition, if a business associate hires a subcontractor to perform work for the healthcare provider or organization, the subcontractor would also be considered as a business associate due their operations coming into contacting or working with patient healthcare information.
+Companies that can be business associates include CPAs, lawyers, consultants, claims administrators, pharmacy benefit managers, IT professionals, and a range of other companies.
+In addition, if a business associate hires a subcontractor to perform work for the healthcare provider or organization, the subcontractor would also be considered a business associate due to their operations coming into contact or working with patient healthcare information.

-Any health organization or provider who is a HIPAA-covered entity that doesn’t have a required BAA contract with their business associates can face serious penalties.
+Any health organization or provider that is a HIPAA-covered entity that doesn’t have a required BAA contract with their business associates can face serious penalties.
 The federal government can impose civil monetary fines against you and/or levy criminal punishments.

 Cybercriminals Targeting Business Associates as Weak Links to PHI Records

 For the past several years, news of cyber-attacks has increased significantly.
 Cybercriminals are using new technologies to penetrate security protections in servers and networks to access personal information and accounts of customers working with businesses.
 Even the healthcare industry is at risk.
-In the beginning of 2017, the FBI warned that cybercriminals were attacking unsecured FTP servers in the United States to perform ransomware attacks as the United Kingdom’s National Health Service also found hackers targeting NHS trusts in England, Scotland and Wales.
+In the beginning of 2017, the FBI warned that cybercriminals were attacking unsecured FTP servers in the United States to perform ransomware attacks as the United Kingdom’s National Health Service also found hackers targeting NHS trusts in England, Scotland, and Wales.

 Unlike other cyber-attacks where criminals steal personal information to perform identity theft, ransomware attacks are viruses that infect vulnerable computer systems to hold the information for blackmail and intimidation purposes.

 Many of the issues with the networks and servers operated by healthcare providers are outdated and can be easily compromised by these sophisticated attacks.
-While healthcare organizations are building up their systems to make them more secure, business associates are now being targeted as the weak link into still accessing the patient healthcare records.
+While healthcare organizations are building up their systems to make them more secure, business associates are now being targeted as the weak link to still accessing patient healthcare records.